Generally, the library keeps its print collection of copyright law material in call numbers KF2986-3080.

 Some of the most popular study aids for copyright law are listed below.

-There are several law reviews and journals dedicated to copyright and intellectual property; however, note that scholarly articles on copyright law may appear in numerous publications, including publications that are general in nature, so you should not limit your research only to copyright- or intellectual property-specific journals.
+There are several law reviews and journals dedicated to copyright and intellectual property; however, note that scholarly articles on copyright law may appear in numerous periodicals, including those which are general in coverage, so do not limit your research only to copyright- or intellectual property-specific journals.

-To identify and locate copyright-specific journals in our the library's print and microform collections, search GULLiver by subject for "Copyright -- United States -- Periodicals" or "Intellectual Property -- United States -- Periodicals."
+To identify and locate copyright-specific journals in our the library's print and microform collections, search the catalog by subject for "Copyright -- United States -- Periodicals" or "Intellectual Property -- United States -- Periodicals."